Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Combined_Introduction_Interim.md

 - Explicit communications with project partner about the intentions to revise design assumptions
 - Making direct contact with contributors to previous projects to understand rationales and recommendations
 - A revision of the objectives to ensure we can deliver useful output in the timeframe
+- Direct contact with suppliers of electrical components made to negotiate bulk price discounts

 • Update the project development time-line and present a plan for completion.